-In this one-week intensive workshop on cuneiform epigraphy students will learn how to prepare autographs (hand drawings) and digital drawings of cuneiform tablets.
+In this workshop on cuneiform epigraphy, students will learn how to prepare autographs (hand drawings) and digital drawings of cuneiform tablets.
 The workshop will take place at the Cuneiform Tablet Archives of the Istanbul Archaeology Museums, where students will have the opportunity to work on original clay tablets.

 • All course materials will be provided electronically.
 Dictionaries will be available at ANAMED’s study hall reserved for participants.